 A phase II clinical study was conducted by the researchers at Shandong Cancer Hospital and Institute in China to evaluate the impact of Green tea active Epigallocatechin-3-gallate (EGCG) on esophagitis/swallowing difficulties.
 The study found that Green tea active EGCG supplementation may reduce swallowing difficulties/esophagitis without negatively impacting the efficacy of chemoradiation or radiation therapy in esophageal cancer.(Xiaoling Li et al, Journal of Medicinal Food, 2019)

-Findings from this study indicate that including EGCG as part of the anti-cancer diet/food may alleviate esophagitis/swallowing difficulties and help patients to handle the radiation treatments to fight/kill Esophageal Cancer.
+Findings from this study indicate that including EGCG as part of the anti-cancer diet/foods may alleviate esophagitis/swallowing difficulties and help patients to handle the radiation treatments to fight/kill Esophageal Cancer.

 Royal Jelly reduces Oral Mucositis aiding patients to handle therapies to fight/kill Head and Neck Cancer